humanmade/altis-local-server/docs/troubleshooting.md

 ![Docker Advanced Settings](./assets/docker-gui-advanced.png)

+## Configuration updates when using ElasticSearch on Local Environment

+ElasticSearch uses more memory within the local server environment, which can also cause services to stop working,n particularly when using Ubuntu.
+Altis includes an environment variable which can change the default memory limit for ElasticSearch called `ES_MEM_LIMIT`.

+### Change variable during current session only

+Using this variable with the `composer server start` command, users can update the memory limit for the current session only; it won't change the variable permenantly.
+An example might be:

+`ES_MEM_LIMIT=2g composer server start`

+### Change variable permanently

+Users can also define that environment variable on the container's config file if they wanted a permanent fix.
+For instance, editing or adding the variable to the "environment" section of the [/docker-compose.yml](https://github.com/humanmade/altis-local-server/blob/master/docker/docker-compose.yml) Altis Local Server setup.

 ## Windows 10 Home Edition

 Docker Desktop for Windows uses Windows-native Hyper-V virtualization and networking, which is not available in the Windows 10 Home edition.
 If you are using Windows 10 Home Edition you will need to use the [Local Chassis](docs://local-chassis) environment.